-I am officially obsessed with this video.
-Arizona State University has done a fantastic job of illustrating the importance of visiting office hours in a fun and engaging way.
-As a former instructor, my favorite line from the video describes one of the side effects from using FOH (Faculty Office Hours) as “seeing your professor as a human being for the first time.”
 Many students, especially those at large universities, never have the chance to form meaningful or lasting relationships with their professors.
-However, developing these connections not only has positive impacts for students academically, it can also improve students overall well-being, and provide opportunities for growth in the future.
-The relationships I formed in office hours helped me get into graduate school, provided the connection to my first research job, and even laid the groundwork for me to travel to Africa.
-Most of the students I talk to understand that going to office hours is useful, but even with this knowledge, most don’t go.
+However, developing these connections not only has positive impacts on students academically, but it can also improve students’ overall well-being, and provide opportunities for growth in the future.
+The relationships formed in office hours with professors can assist students in many ways, such as, helping you get into graduate school, providing the connection to your first research job, not to mention visiting with professors is likely to increase your overall letter grade when it matters most.
+Most of the students we talk to understand that going to office hours is useful, but even with this knowledge, most don’t go.
 So what keeps students away?

 What do I talk about?